 Reverse mortgage loans are a way for homeowners 62 or older (in Texas both borrowers must be 62 years of age or older) to convert their home’s value into cash or monthly payments without having to sell or move.
-Insured by the FHA Mortgage Insurance program (Open Mortgage, LLC and it’s DBA’s are not acting on behalf of or at the direction of HUD/FHA or the federal government), the Department of Housing and Urban Development (HUD) allows these Homeowners to either borrow against the equity of their homes or purchase a new home based on the value or purchase price of that new property.
+Insured by the FHA Mortgage Insurance program (Mutual of Omaha Reverse Mortgage, LLC and it’s DBA’s are not acting on behalf of or at the direction of HUD/FHA or the federal government), the Department of Housing and Urban Development (HUD) allows these Homeowners to either borrow against the equity of their homes or purchase a new home based on the value or purchase price of that new property.

 - Qualifying homeowners can choose to receive generally tax-free payments from reverse mortgage lenders either on a monthly basis, in a lump sum, or as a line of credit.
 Consumer should consult a tax adviser.